Evangelospro/dotfiles/README.md

 ![Hyprland](/hyprland.png)

-### use chezmoi to apply (all configs except thos in confs, which should be installed manually and at your own risk, with knowledge of their according location!)
+### use chezmoi to apply (all configs except those in confs, which should be installed manually and at your own risk, with knowledge of their according location!)
+I suggest you fork the repo and make your own changes and examine very carefully, make sure you understand what you are doing before applying anything!
 ```
 chezmoi init --apply Evangelospro
 ```